MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 ### Teaching moments

 Teaching moments provide a series of images that make it easy to understand common tasks.
-To access teaching moments, air tap **Help**, and then air tap the area you need help with:
+To access teaching moments, air tap **Help**, and then air tap the area you need help with.

 ![Teaching moments](media/teaching-moments.PNG "Teaching moments")

 ### Demo layouts

 Demo layouts use prebuilt layouts to demonstrate how to build different parts of a manufacturing plant.
 There are three demos to choose from:
+- Copy/paste and collision
+- Group and measure
+- Fit and resize

 ![Demo layouts](media/demo-layouts.PNG "Demo layouts")